 Or is it a moodier Pinot you prefer,

 with notes of mushroom, wet leaves, and earth?

 Either way, we think this wine is it.

 It's a unicorn or sorts, with a cherry cola kiss.

 So, enjoy it with food - truffle fries, anyone?

 Or just by itself, with a deserving someone!

 So, a bunch of raspberries are hanging out when it suddenly starts raining blueberries and cherries - they're everywhere!
 The berries all huddle together until the downpour subsides into tiny chocolate sprinkles.
 As the berries gather up the sprinkles, a peppercorn falls from the sky and bursts into a glitter shower of black and white pepper.
 Then the sun comes out and everyone's happy.
 That's what this wine tastes like.

 Tempra-what?
 Doesn't matter.
 All that matters is that it's yummy.
 You should try a glass with some tacos.
 Ooh, or a pizza.
 That'll really bring out the dark fruit aromas and peppery finish in this beauty.
 But, who am I to tell you what to do?
 I'm just an owl . . . with a bowtie.

-Hmmm . . . the owl seems to be particularly interested in a rosé.
+WHAT'S NEXTHmmm . . . the owl seems to be particularly interested in a rosé.
 Or something bubbly.
 Maybe a bubbly rosé.
-Or, maybe it's a Gewürztraminer.
-(Sometimes, it's hard to tell what would make him happy.)